jd1763/Smart-Form-Filler/README.md

    A natural language processing (NLP) engine that compares resumes against job descriptions.
    It produces a match score and highlights missing keywords or skills so applicants can quickly tailor their resumes before submission.

-Together, these components form the **AI Job Application Assistant**, a project that applies real-world ML/NLP in a highly relevant and practical way.
+Together, these components form the **Smart Form Filler**, a project that applies real-world ML/NLP in a highly relevant and practical way.

+For a visual representation of the project watch this video attached: [DEMO]([https://drive.google.com/file/d/13RjDz6MZJtdsJKhQ3lYS9Wm-TSdW2zn2/view?usp=sharing](https://drive.google.com/file/d/1Hz1tvYp8fivobtalJ0PJ5slyo_Caw2rC/view))

 ---